-exception ipsframework.ipsExceptions.BadResourceRequestException(caller_id, tid, request, deficit) Exception raised by the resource manager when a component requests a quantity of resources that can never be satisfied during a get allocation() call exception ipsframework.ipsExceptions.GPUResourceRequestMismatchException(caller_id, tid, ppn, gpp, max_gpp)
+- exception ipsframework.ipsExceptions.BadResourceRequestException(caller_id, tid, request, deficit) Exception raised by the resource manager when a component requests a quantity of resources that can never be satisfied during a get_allocation() call - exception ipsframework.ipsExceptions.BlockedMessageException(msg, reason) Exception Raised by the any manager when a blocking service invocation is made, and the invocation result is not readily available. - exception ipsframework.ipsExceptions.IncompleteCallException(callID) Exception Raised by the taskManager when a nonblocking wait_call() method is invoked before the call has finished. - exception ipsframework.ipsExceptions.InsufficientResourcesException(caller_id, tid, request, deficit)